 The Tennessee State Museum is located in the Capitol Mall State Park and houses exhibitions, artifacts, and other mementos chronicling the state's development and history.
 Permanent exhibits such as "The First Tennesseans" highlight the lives of the indigenous peoples who lived in the area 12,000 years ago; other exhibits include the Civil War and Reconstruction and one focused on Andrew Jackson.
 When in downtown Nashville, this museum is a must-see.

 For an incredible architectural experience, the Tennessee State Capitol is a must-see when visiting downtown Nashville.
 Besides the stupendous architectural features of the capitol building, there are numerous statues honoring notable persons from the past, such as Sam Davis, Sgt.
 Alvin York, Andrew Jackson, and Andrew Johnson.
 On the capitol grounds lies the burial site of President James Polk and his wife.

-When visiting Nashville, if you're Johnny Cash fan, then a visit to the Johnny Cash Museum needs to be on top of your itinerary.
+When visiting Nashville, if you're a Johnny Cash fan, then a visit to the Johnny Cash Museum needs to be on top of your itinerary.
 The museum houses a lot of Cash memorabilia, including instruments, stage costumes worn by Cash, handwritten songs, letters, and lots of photographs of the "Man in Black."